 In Costa Rica, both S.A (Sociedad Anónima) and S.R.L (Sociedad de Responsabilidad Limitada) are limited liability entity types.

-Biz Latin Hub can assist you with starting a business in Costa Rica
+Biz Latin Hub can assist you with doing business in Costa Rica

 At Biz Latin Hub, our team of corporate support professionals is available to assist you starting a business in Costa Rica.